kferg357/Readme-Generator/README.md Generator.md

 # Title
 README.md Generator
 # Installation
-npm init, nmp install inquirer
+npm init, npm inquirer.
 # Usage
-Run the following command at the root of the project and answer the propmted questions. node index.js
+Run the following command at the root of your project and answer the prompted questions. node index.js
 # Description
-A node.js application that uses user unput from inquirer to populate a README.md file for user repository.
+A node.js application that uses user input from inquirer to populate a profressiona README.md file for user repository.
 # Contributions
 Kenneth A. Ferguson
 # Instructions